-If you’re unsure of whether or not it’s worth going through the application process, check in with some lenders.
-See of your business’s qualifications match their minimum requirements.
+If you’re unsure whether or not it’s worth going through the application process, check in with some lenders.
+See if your business’s qualifications match their minimum requirements.

-The lender you choose will be limited by what types of debt you want to refinance and what you qualify for based on your financial and business background.
+When you’re trying to get a small business refinance loan, you might be limited by the types of debt you have and your financial and business background.

 Who Should Apply?

-Because of these benefits, however, they’re the most difficult to qualify for.
-Generally, only established business entities with a strong credit score will be eligible for funding through large, national banks.
+Because of these benefits, however, refinancing a business loan at a bank can be difficult to qualify for.
+Generally, only established business entities with a strong credit score will be eligible for funding through large national banks.
 A smaller, regional chain may be slightly more lenient, but they’re still very selective.

-To qualify, most require a “very good” to “excellent” personal credit score (think 700+ at the least), six-figure annual revenue and at least a couple of years in business.
+To qualify, most require a “very good” to “excellent” personal credit score (think 700+ at the least), 6-figure annual revenue and at least a couple of years in business.

-Another drawback with banks is speed.
-Depending on what you’re seeking and your qualifications, the refinancing process could take over three months.
+Additionally, depending on the type of loan you’re seeking and your qualifications, the refinancing process could take several months.

 Small Business Administration (SBA) Loan Refinancing